-As with most other industries in the world today, digitalization has become very important in the leisure business.
+As with most other industries in the world today, digitalisation has become very important in the leisure business.
 While this can mean many very different things, the general idea is that various digital technologies and applications can help companies to meet modern consumers’ expectations and keep up with the latest modes of societal engagement.
 But where specifically should those in the leisure industry look to adopt?

 In talking with our partners and engaging with various players within the leisure industry, we've identified five specific strategies that are helping forward-looking companies to better engage with the markets they serve.

 1. Integrating Artificial Intelligence

 Artificial intelligence is already employed in a massive range of industries, and leisure is certainly no different.
 That said, it’s hard to pin down just one application of AI, or even a primary one.
 There are many forms AI can take in various usage scenarios.

 Let's have a look at the marketing front, where AI can be used to gather information about customers to better identify a company’s target demographics.
 In customer service, it can recognise the customer's patterns and recommend shows, events, destinations, or much more based on their past purchases or profile information.